cloner174/gams/README.md

 `Mistakes and Corrections`

 To err is human, and nobody likes a perfect person!
 If you come across any mistakes or if you have questions, feel free to raise an issue or submit a pull request.
 Your contributions to improving the content are highly appreciated.

+`License`

+This project is licensed under the Apache License, Version 2.0.

+For detailed information, please refer to the full text of the Apache License.